-- Integrate walking into the transport system as a legitimate form of transport to encourage more walking; - Provide appropriate pedestrian facilities where required to enhance accessibility and mobility; - Identify clusters and patterns of pedestrian crashes, to address safety issues; and - Develop and integrate pedestrian routes that complement 'Safer Routes to Schools' projects and Local Area Traffic Management schemes.
+- Integrate walking into the transport system as a legitimate form of transport to encourage more walking - Provide appropriate pedestrian facilities where required to enhance accessibility and mobility - Identify clusters and patterns of pedestrian crashes, to address safety issues - Develop and integrate pedestrian routes that complement Safer Routes to Schools projects and Local Area Traffic Management schemes

-An important function of the West Ryde Centre PAMP is to identify pedestrian needs and clearly indicate, to both CoR and the community, CoR's direction with respect to the management and improvement of pedestrian needs within the West Ryde Centre Study area.
+An important function of the West Ryde Centre PAMP is to identify pedestrian needs and clearly indicate, CoR's direction with respect to the management and improvement of pedestrian needs within the West Ryde Centre study area.

 Different land uses require pedestrian facilities for a range of users.
-Pedestrians, including commuters and recreational walkers, need to be catered for as well as the elderly, the mobility and visually impaired, residents, school children and tourists.
+Pedestrians, including commuters and recreational walkers, need to be catered for as well as the elderly, the mobility and visually impaired, residents, school children, and tourists.

-Roads and Maritime Services (Roads and Maritime) guidance document How to Prepare a Pedestrian Access and Mobility Plan" (Roads and Maritime, March 2002) states that:
+The guidance document How to Prepare a Pedestrian Access and Mobility Plan (Roads and Maritime, March 2002) states that:

-"A PAMP is a comprehensive strategic and action plan to develop pedestrian policies and build pedestrian facilities.
+'A PAMP is a comprehensive strategic and action plan to develop pedestrian policies and build pedestrian facilities.
 PAMPs aim to co-ordinate investment in safe, convenient and connected pedestrian routes.
-A PAMP provides a framework for developing pedestrian routes or areas identified by the community as important for enhanced, sustainable safety, convenience and mobility."
+A PAMP provides a framework for developing pedestrian routes or areas identified by the community as important for enhanced, sustainable safety, convenience and mobility.'